OmerSalihS/homework3new/homework/Homework-0/README.md

 2. From the [Course Materials Page](https://gitlab.msu.edu/cse477-spring-2025/course-materials), Click the Issues option on the left-side panel.

 3. Notice that there is one open issue called `Homework 0: Introduce yourself`.
+If you want to flag a specific user in a thread, you can do so by using the `@` tag.
+For instance, if you want to flag a message for Dr. Ghassemi add `@ghassem3` to the message.

 4. Click the open issue and respond to the instructions provided in the issue. **Do not close the issue**.